System-Glitch/govalidator/README.md

    e.g: `max:6` may contains characters maximum length of 6 like `"john doe", "jane doe"` but not `"john", "jane"`
 * `len:numeric` The field under validation must have an exact length of characters, exact integer or float value, exact size of map/slice. e.g: `len:4` may contains characters exact length of 4 like `Food, Mood, Good`
+* `array` The field under validation must be an array (will be a slice when converted in Go)
 * `ip` The field under validation must be a valid IP address.
 * `ip_v4` The field under validation must be a valid IP V4 address.
 * `ip_v6` The field under validation must be a valid IP V6 address.